 In 2002, the 17,391-acre James Peak Wilderness, located just south of the Indian Peaks Wilderness, received its designation and the IPWA began supporting this area as well.

-Today, volunteers with the IPWA provide visitor education, report trail conditions and hazards, monitor visitor use and adherence to wilderness regulations, sponsor public presentations on environmental issues, advocate for the wilderness through outreach, education and internship programs, and grant scholarships to undergraduate and graduate students for alpine research.
+Today, volunteers with the IPWA provide visitor education, report trail conditions and hazards, monitor visitor use and adherence to wilderness regulations, sponsor public presentations on environmental issues, advocate for the wilderness through outreach, education and internship programs, and grant scholarships to graduate students for alpine research.